EO4wellness/T-I-L/HTML/free-code-camp-org/basic-css.md

 ### Inherit Styles from the Body Element
+This segment is all about the coding assignment.
 * Code Assignment:

 ### Prioritize One Style Over Another
+This assignement is primarily taught by trying some code to see what happens.
 * Code Assignment:

 ### Override Styles in Subsequent CSS